devanshv53/Licence-Plate-Detection-and-Recognition-using-YOLO-V8-EasyOCR/README.md

 ## 📌 Overview
 > This project detects vehicles’ license plates in **real time** and recognizes the text using **YOLOv8 (object detection)** and **EasyOCR (optical character recognition).**
 >
-> ✅ Built as a **major project at Thapar Institute of Engineering & Technology (TIET)** with a dataset collected from our campus.
+> ✅ Built as a **personal project at Thapar Institute of Engineering & Technology (TIET)** with a dataset collected from our campus.
 > ✅ Detected plates are logged into a CSV file with **entry & exit timestamps**, helping track vehicle movement efficiently.

 ---